 If you get an Unexpected Error, try the following steps:

-Turn off power to the Socket by turning the lamp’s switch off, then back on again or unplug Socket, wait 10 seconds and plug it back in without pressing the button on the Socket.
-Keep an eye on the LED light and see if the light flashes green.
-If the light flashes green, proceed to the iDevices Connected App > Menu Button (☰) > + Add Product.
+Unplug and plug your iDevices Socket back in, without pressing the button on the Socket.
+Keep an eye on the LED nightlight and see if the light flashes green.
+If the light flashes green, proceed to the iDevices Connected app > Menu Button (☰) > + Add Product.

 Step 1) Connect iOS device to the Socket: